Miraj-Rahman-AI/nn-models/nn-scratch/README.md

 # Create and Train a Neural Network in Python

 An implementation to create and train a simple neural network in python - just to learn the basics of how neural networks work.
-Note: if you're looking for an implementation which uses automatic differentiation, take a look at [scalarflow](https://github.com/am1tyadav/scalarflow)
+Note: if you're looking for an implementation which uses automatic differentiation.

 Run the full example: